smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 #### Namespace Protection

-Since there is not a well-defined Kubernetes application object, many customers choose to protect namespaces.
+Since there is not a well-defined Smarter application object, many customers choose to protect namespaces.
 In some cases, they only protect the namespace.
 In others, they protect the namespace in addition to the applications.
 In still others, they protect the namespace, excluding the resources that are tied to an application.

 Namespace protection, however, is not a mechanism for `protecting all applications in a namespace`.
 While vendors can choose to implement a UI/APIs that treat `namespace` as `Select All Applications in namespace`, this document treats the namespace as the actual object.